knxd/knxd/doc/inifile.rst

   The driver is configured, but not started up automatically.

   *Note*: Starting up knxd still fails if there is a configuration error.

-* may-fail (bool; ``--arg=may-fail=true``)

-  If the driver doesn't initially start up, knxd will continue anyway instead of terminating with an error.

-* retry-delay (int (seconds), ``--arg=retry-delay=NUM``)

-  If the driver fails to start (or dies), knxd will restart it after this many seconds.

-  Default: zero: no restart.

-* max-retry (int, ``--arg=max-retry=NUM``)

-  The maximum number of retries before giving up.

-  Default: zero: infinite (if retry-delay is positive)

-* send-timeout (int (seconds), ``--arg=send-timeout=NUM``)

-  Transmission timeout.
-If a driver does not indicate that it's ready for the next transmission after this many seconds, it will be marked as failing.

-  Note that this value is ineffective when using the "queue" filter.

-  Default: 10 seconds.

-* start-timeout (int (seconds), ``--arg=start-timeout=NUM``)

-  Driver startup timeout.
-If a driver takes longer to start than this time, it will be marked as failing.

-  Default: 30 seconds.

-If retrying is active but "may-fail" is false, the driver must start correctly when knxd starts up.
-It will only be restarted once knxd is, or rather has been, fully operative.

-A restarting driver will not participate in packet transmission.

 dummy
 -----